-Strategy 3.a.
+Strategy 3.A.
 Implement and evaluate Diversity, Equity, Inclusion, and Accessibility (DEIA) activities, including Compton College's Response to the Chancellor's Call to Action.

-Strategy 3.b.
-Create and implement a comprehensive plan focused on strengthening communications with students, employees, and the community, as aligned with the Achieving the Dream, Inc.
+Strategy 3.B.
+Create and implement a comprehensive plan focused on strengthening communications with students, employees, and the community, as aligned with the Achieving the Dream, Inc. partnership.

-Strategy 3.c.
+Strategy 3.C.
 Develop an annual schedule of cultural appreciation events/activities; encourage and support professional development activities that emphasize effective representation of diverse populations in higher education.

-Strategy 3.d.
-Create a non-emergent succession plan, which is centered on two over-arching strategies: 1) developing key equity-minded leadership knowledge and skills among internal faculty, staff, and administration; and 2) an analysis of the key skills and traits of identified leadership positions that can be deployed as needed.
+Strategy 3.D.
+Review and monitor annually the succession plan, which is centered on two over-arching strategies: 1) developing key equity-minded leadership knowledge and skills among internal faculty, staff, and administration; and 2) an analysis of the key skills and traits of identified leadership positions that can be deployed as needed.